The ESRC Innogen Centre investigates the far-reaching impacts of the new life sciences.

 Taking a closer look at the pharmaceutical and biotechnology industries, we analyse life science innovation at regional, national and international levels from small start-ups to multinational companies to discover how good ideas in the life sciences can be turned into real-life solutions.

-We also investigate how these new developments are regulated and ask whether and how radical change in regulatory systems could deliver more public benefits faster, while ensuring that the public have the opportunity to voice any concerns about new technology.
+We also investigate how these new developments are regulated.
+We ask whether, and how, radical change in regulatory systems could deliver more public benefits faster, while ensuring that the public have the opportunity to voice any concerns about new technology.

 Innogen was formed in October 2002 with core funding from the Economic and Social Research Council (ESRC).
 The centre is based within the School of Social and Political Science at the University of Edinburgh and within the Development Policy and Practice Department at The Open University.